mcguffin/mcguffin-more-privacy-options/README.md

 WordPress plugin.

 It implements some changes that were necesarry to satisfy the following use cases:
- - Show alternative content on invisible blogs (like a coming soon message)
+ - Do something else rather than redirecting to log on invisible blogs (like showing a coming soon message)
- - Make "Blog Admins only" a default blog visibility option.
+ - Set default blog visibility option, being applied to every new blog